kennytilton/flutter-mx-starter/doc/counter-app.md

 * search utilities such as `fm*` and `fasc` will need more documentation, under "Navigation";
 * we wrapped the counter value in a `cI` "input cell" so we could mutate it; and
 * an automatic `cFkids` wrapper is provided for all forms following the parameter map(s).

+### Summary
+We have seen the essence of any Flutter/MX app:
+* we still program Flutter, just thinly wrapped by ClojureDart;
+* `f/mx` adds proxy widgets that are cleaner to code, but expand directly to Dart widgets;
+* custom state can be added to any widget as needed by the app.
+No external "store" as in Redux;
+* dataflow is arranged transparently.
+We just mutate designated "inputs" and read those inputs from formulas written in arbitrarily complex ClojureDart.